-Farrah Abraham Engaged: ‘Teen Mom OG’ Shares Photos Of Diamond Ring; Did Simon Saran Buy It For Her?
+Farrah Abraham Engaged: ‘Teen Mom OG’ Shares Photos Of Diamond Ring, Did Simon Saran Buy It For Her?

 “I would say I casually date, no one serious, but I really have to focus a bunch on my businesses.
 I make sure to stay busy for a reason because if I don’t, I will get into trouble.”

 Farrah Abraham made it clear that she may be dating a bit but she is currently focused on her work, which also includes supporting Sophia’s career as a model and businesswoman.
-Sophia has launched her own clothing boutique that caters to children up to 12 years old in Austin, Texas.
+Sophia has launched her own clothing boutique that caters to children up to 12-years-old in Austin, Texas.

 [Featured Image by Emma McIntyre/Getty Images for MTV]